Guest Reviews This tour doesn’t have any reviews because it is a new tour. Be the first to review it!

 Set in a restored stone farmhouse, this charming bed-and-breakfast is just a short stroll from the center of Gordes.
 Quaint, un-air-conditioned guest rooms are individually decorated with antique furnishings, linen curtains, lavender-adorned wood beams, and waxed walls.
 In the late afternoon, a swimming pool and surrounding terrace and grounds are bathed in the region’s unique golden light.
 On a rocky outcropping overlooking classic Provençal landscapes, Gordes, one of France’s loveliest towns, delights with its charm and history dating from the Middle Ages.
 Please note: this accommodation is available on limited departures.

-Hotel Les Sables d'Ocre
+Hôtel Les Sables d'Ocre

-Set on two-and-a-half acres and just a 15-minute walk from the hilltop village of Roussillon, the Les Sables d’Orce boasts lovely gardens and an inviting outdoor pool.
+Set on two-and-a-half acres and just a 15-minute walk from the hilltop village of Roussillon, Les Sables d’Orce boasts lovely gardens and an inviting outdoor pool.
 The walking trails of Le Sentier des Ocres are a half-mile away, making this a convenient location for exploring.
-The cheery palates of yellow and ochre evoke the area’s stunning natural surroundings while the comfortable air-conditioned rooms and attentive staff embody the famed Provençal hospitality.
+The cheery palates of yellow and ochre evoke the area’s stunning natural surroundings, while the comfortable air-conditioned rooms and attentive staff embody the famed Provençal hospitality.
 Country Walkers guests enjoy a private balcony or terrace during their stay.
 Please note: this accommodation is available on limited departures.

-What's Included | Tour Only |
+What's Included | Air Package | Tour Only |

-Boutique accommodations | |
+Boutique accommodations | ||

-7 meals: 6 breakfasts and 1 dinner | |
+7 on-tour meals: 6 breakfasts and 1 dinner | ||

-Detailed water- and tear-resistant Route Notes and maps | |
+Detailed water- and tear-resistant Route Notes and maps | ||

-Orientation meeting with a Country Walkers representative | |
+Orientation meeting with a Country Walkers representative | ||

-Local representative available 24/7 | |
+Local representative available 24/7 | ||

-Scheduled taxi and luggage transportation (Please note: If unable to walk, it is possible to travel with your luggage from one accommodation to the next; there may be an additional charge.) | |
+Scheduled on-tour taxi and luggage transportation (Please note: If unable to walk, it is possible to travel with your luggage from one accommodation to the next; there may be an additional charge.) |

 Dates & Prices